This article is our attempt to decide what IHG One Rewards points are worth. How should you value them?

 What are IHG One Rewards points worth?

 With our methodology out of the way, let’s take a look at what IHG One Rewards points are worth.

 To keep things simple, we do not adjust for the fact that you would earn points back if you paid cash instead.
 This can have a noticeable impact when generous bonuses are running.

-IHG One Rewards has historically run more generous promotions than the other major chains, but this has not been true for the past 18 months.
+IHG One Rewards has historically run more generous promotions than the other major chains, but this has not been true since the pandemic.